 If you have a private subnet in your VCN that is configured to access the public internet through an NAT gateway, you need to enter the public IP address of the NAT gateway in your ACL definition.
 Clients in the private subnet do not have public IP addresses.
 See NAT Gateway for more information.

 Network Security Groups for Databases Resources That Use Private Endpoints

 Network security groups (NSGs) are an optional Networking security feature available for dedicated Exadata infrastructure and databases on shared Exadata infrastructure that use private endpoints.
 NSGs act as a virtual firewall for your Autonomous Database resources.
 An NSG consists of a set of ingress and egress security rules that apply only to a set of VNICs of your choice within a single VCN.
 For more information, see the following topics:

 For Autonomous Databases on shared Exadata infrastructure, Oracle manages the automatic maintenance.
 You can view the next scheduled maintenance in the Console on the details page for your Autonomous Database.
-For Autonomous Databases on dedicated Exadata infrastructure, see Overview of Dedicated Exadata Infrastructure Maintenance.
+For Autonomous Databases on dedicated Exadata infrastructure, see Manage Autonomous Container Databases and Manage Autonomous Exadata Infrastructure Resources.

 Development and Administration Tools